-In March 2018, the Company conducted an initial public offering ("IPO") of its common stock.
-Since then, it is a public reporting company with the SEC and its shares are listed and traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "ZS".
-As of October 31, 2020, the Company had a market capitalization of approximately \$18.2 billion and approximately 134.2 million shares of common stock outstanding.
+In March 2018, the Company conducted an initial public offering ("IPO") of its common stock.8 Since then, it is a public reporting company with the SEC and its shares are listed and traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "ZS".
+As of January 31, 2021, the Company had a market capitalization of approximately \$27.1 billion and approximately 135.9 million shares of common stock outstanding.
+Zscaler conducted a convertible debt offering in June 2020 and does not currently contemplate any further financing transactions that may be allocated to investment securities that are not cash items or Capital Preservation Investments before being used for operational purposes.